LidarCLIP or: How I Learned to Talk to Point Clouds: Introduction

+While conceptually simple, we demonstrate LidarCLIP's fine-grained semantic understanding for a wide range of applications.
+LidarCLIP outperforms prior works applying CLIP in the point cloud domain \cite{huang2022clip2point,zhang2022pointclip} on both zero-shot classification and retrieval.
+Furthermore, we demonstrate that LidarCLIP can be combined with regular CLIP to perform targeted searches for rare and difficult traffic scenarios, \eg, a person crossing the road while hidden by water drops on the camera lens, see \cref{fig:first_page}.
+Finally, LidarCLIP's capabilities are extended to point cloud captioning and lidar-to-image generation using established CLIP-based methods~\cite{clipcap,dhariwal2021diffusion}.

-In summary, our contributions are the following: \begin{itemize}[itemsep=1pt] \item We propose a method for embedding lidar data into the CLIP space and provide a trained lidar encoder. \item We quantitatively demonstrate the effectiveness of LidarCLIP for scene retrieval, including a method that uses both image and lidar embeddings.
-This joint method improves performance and enables retrieval of scenes where the sensing capabilities of the camera or lidar are limited. \item By exploiting the capability to interact with lidar using natural language, we investigate fundamental capabilities of lidar sensing, such as understanding weather, lighting, and the color of individual objects. \item Finally, we qualitatively show that our approach enables a multitude of applications off-the-shelf, such as point cloud captioning and lidar-to-image generation. \end{itemize}
+In summary, our contributions are the following: \begin{itemize} \item We propose LidarCLIP, a new method for embedding lidar point clouds into an existing CLIP space. \item We demonstrate the effectiveness of LidarCLIP for retrieval and zero-shot classification, where it outperforms existing CLIP-based methods. \item We show that LidarCLIP is complementary to its CLIP teacher and even outperforms it in certain retrieval categories.
+By combining both methods, we further improve performance and enable retrieval of safety-critical scenes in challenging sensing conditions. \item Finally, we show that our approach enables a multitude of applications off-the-shelf, such as point cloud captioning and lidar-to-image generation. \end{itemize}